HTMLMEWBIEHERE/MechConnect-Mobile-App/README.md

 Project features Map integration with traffic surges, Auto QR code generate, A.I recommendation, Phone number and Email verification auth, Payment using paymongo, and etc.

-This project is a joint effort start app created by a 5 team member ViventaLabs.
+This project is a joint effort startup created by a 5 team member ViventaLabs.